 Reed put everything on the line in this race and that was evident when he fell to his knees as soon as he crossed the finish line.
 This was by far the most challenging race because of the scorching weather and the fact that he battled through an unfortunate injury.
 But he also believes he got through it thanks to the support of the Filipinos and the hard work he put into leading up to today.

 “It’s no secret that I love racing here.
 You can see it out there, I really put everything into it.
 I’ve been training very hard the past six to eight weeks and I’m really happy with my result,” he says.

 Right after Reed was New Zealand’s Mike Philips who clocked in at 4:02:09 followed by fellow Aussie Tim Van Berkel, 4:03:12.

-As for the women, Switzerland’s Caroline Steffen dominated this year’s race after stepping on the finish line in 4:24:10.
-Steffen, who also placed first at this year’s Century Tuna Ironman 70.3, led throughout the entire race and outlasted Dimity Lee-Duke, 4:36:48, and Courtney Gilfillan, 4:39:18.
+As for the women, Switzerland’s Caroline Steffen dominated this year’s race after crossing the finish line at 4:24:10.
+Steffen, who also finished first at this year’s Century Tuna Ironman 70.3, led throughout the entire race and outlasted Dimity Lee-Duke, 4:36:48, and Courtney Gilfillan, 4:39:18.